 Early Intervention matters because it’s significantly more effective, efficient and inexpensive to implement evidenced-based prevention interventions than to deal with the direct results of misuse and addiction.
 The other great benefit of early intervention programs is that they target a broad set of factors and variables that are also directly linked to improved school performance, violence reduction, and improved social skills.
 The Washington State Institute for Public Policy in 2016 analyzed prevention programs and found that many of them have an increased dollar benefit for every dollar spent.
 For example, for every dollar spent on Life Skills training groups, there is an estimated $17.25 benefit!

-The MA Bureau of Substance Addiction Services has been funding trainings in this intervention throughout the state and clearly looking at the returns on this modest investment.
-The MA Department of Public Health and the Boston Public Health Commission understand that early intervention matters and the state of Massachusetts continue to be forward thinking in both treatment and prevention.
+The MA Bureau of Substance Addiction Services has been funding training in this intervention throughout the state and clearly looking at the returns on this modest investment.
+Now, many medical professionals know how to treat those who are abusing substances as well as use equipment like the Ehrlich test kit to identify different drugs.
+This allows professionals to proceed with the most appropriate care.
+The MA Department of Public Health and the Boston Public Health Commission to understand that early intervention matters and the state of Massachusetts continue to be forward thinking in both treatment and prevention.
 We must make sure that comprehensive early intervention programs continue to get focus and funding.

 At Wediko, our early intervention programs adopt and adapt evidenced-based interventions that are targeting the development and mastery of skills that are directly linked as offsetting factors to risk for future substance misuse and addiction.
 With funding from the Bureau of Substance Abuse Services, Wediko provides one of the few early intervention programs targeting elementary aged students to reduce future substance misuse and violence prevention.
 Building on 80 years of implementing programs that focus on the mastery of skills as a pathway to restoring hope and future success, we know that early intervention approaches have to take a comprehensive holistic view of the child.